My character Larleen wants to be first this time...

-By the time the internet company finally came out to our home, they told us that there was no fiber optics installed to our house and the landlord had to install that first before they could install the internet.
+By the time the internet company finally came out to our home, they told us that fiber optics was not installed to our house and the landlord had to install that first before they could install the internet.

-One day I heard a noise outside... tap, tap, tap tap.
+One day soon after, I heard a noise outside... tap, tap, tap tap.

 Food and Essentials